 Early Childhood Screening is a state mandated program offered through Red Wing Schools for children who are three to five years old.
 Screening is a careful check of a child's health, hearing, immunizations, vision, growth, speech/language, motor, cognitive development and family factors.
 Screening is offered monthly throughout the school year.
+Preschool screening will help ou find out how your child is doing, connect you to early childhood programs and answer parenting questions.
+Sign up for the early childhood screening at 651-385-8000.

-What do I need to bring to the screening:
+What Do I Need to Bring to the Screening:

 During the Early Childhood Screening, well-qualified staff will check your child's: